bottlerocket-os/bottlerocket/sources/api/netdog/README.md

 to signify that the lease for the protocol is optional and the system shouldn't wait for it.
 A valid example: `netdog.default-interface=eno1:dhcp4,dhcp6?`.

+The subcommand `validate-net-config` takes a path to a network interface configuration file.
+Rather than generate the configuration like `generate-net-config`, it only parses the file and prints very basic information about the found configuration or the error found while attempting to parse the file.
+This command is intended to be run by a user to test network configuration files.

 The subcommand `write-resolv-conf` writes the resolv.conf, favoring DNS API settings and supplementing any missing settings with DNS settings from the primary interface's DHCP lease.
 It is meant to be used as a restart command for DNS API settings.